 He had to do something.

 He had to consult Isaac.
-He and Ivan were the ones who understood it best, the old man concluded.
+He and Ivan were the ones who understood it best under himself, the old man concluded.

 "Take this to Isaac, friend," he told the bird, slipping the letter into the case on its back.
 He patted its head and the pigeon squawked before flying away to a destination many miles away.